TheOdinProject/curriculum/foundations/installations/setting_up_git.md

 [GitHub](https://github.com/) is a service that allows you to upload, host, and manage your code using Git with a nice web interface.

-Even though GitHub and Git sound like they could be the same thing, they are not the same thing or even created by the same company.
+Even though GitHub and Git sound similar, they are not the same or even created by the same company.

 ### Step 1: Install Git